 In the first few months since our launch, we’ve been working hard to make lots and lots of gin, respond to inquiries and partner up with some stellar local businesses around Oxford.
 So, here is a list of local Abingdon and other Oxfordshire venues where you can try Abingdon Gin on your night out.

 The Tipsy Mercer – a new local bar with great cocktails, live music and an excellent gin collection!
 The staff at the Tipsy Mercer are fantastic.
 This local venue is quickly becoming the main location for events and special celebrations in Abingdon.

 The Brewery Tap – this pub regularly features on the Camra Town and Country Pub of the Year list and for good reason.
 Again, the staff are excellent, the tipple selection extensive and they have good live music regularly.
 Oh, and THE FOOD!

-R&R Cafe – Yes, it is a coffee shop, but it’s also bringing evening cafe culture to Abingdon with their Thursday – Saturday late hours.
-Stop by R&R for a mellow evening drink.
+R&R Cafe – Yes, it is a coffee shop, but it’s licensed to serve a wide selection of wines and, of course, Abingdon Gin.
+Stop by R&R for an afternoon cuppa, or a gin!

 The Greyhound Inn, Wantage – this 18th century free house, in the centre of Letcombe Regis, a pretty downland village within the Vale of the White Horse region of Oxfordshire, serves up a stunning selection of gin and we’re proud to be on the menu!